hamlet-io/docs/docs/how-to/jenkins/examplelibrary/examples/utils/pull-image.md

 ### Pull Image

-Perform the Hamlet "Manage Docker" action, pulling the selected container image from Dockerhub to the local registry.
+Perform the hamlet "Manage Docker" action, pulling the selected container image from Dockerhub to the local registry.

 ## Example